-Legislation is that source of law which consists in the declaration of legal rules by a competent authority.
-In Malaysian context, legislation refers to laws declared by Federal Parliament, any State Legislative Assembly, or by any person or body legally authorized to make rules and regulations.
+Legislation is that source of law that consists in the declaration of legal rules by a competent authority.
+In the Malaysian context, legislation refers to laws declared by Federal Parliament, any State Legislative Assembly, or any person or body legally authorized to make rules and regulations.
 It can be divided into two (2) categories:

 Law Textbooks / Law Monographs

-Cases decided by courts and tribunals are an important source material in many types of legal research and writing.
-Besides the Malaysian law reports, a familiarity with the English law reports is therefore necessary for any researcher.
+Cases decided by courts and tribunals are important source material in many types of legal research and writing.
+Besides the Malaysian law reports a familiarity with the English law reports is therefore necessary for any researcher.